 With the introduction of a new National Curriculum, assessment has been overhauled in the primary education system from September 2014.
 Levels, as teachers knew them, are now gone and have not been replaced with a national system.
 The Government has given each school the freedom to design their own assessment system.

-However this does not apply to the current Year 2 and Year 6 children who remain on levels and will sit the end of KS1 and KS2 SATs in the Summer term 2015.
-They will be levelled in accordance with the old National Curriculum for this year only.
+However this does not apply to Year 2 and Year 6 children who sit the end of KS1 and KS2 SATs in the Summer term.

-The new National Curriculum, brought in at the start of September 2014, is written so that children have to cover some objectives over the course of a two year period and some objectives over a single period.
+The National Curriculum, brought in at the start of September 2014, was written so that children had to cover some objectives over the course of a two year period and some objectives over a single period.